 When you have to be out of the house for more than one pumping session, Medela Quick-Clean Wipes are perfect – you don’t have to find a place to wash and dry your pump parts.
 Just wipe them off and put them back in a ziploc bag until the next time.

 If you like tea, nursing teas can be a big help in bringing/keeping up your supply.
 Normally I am not a tea person but Oat Mama’s Blueberry Pomegranate Lactation Tea is really good.

 The guideline when you’ve been drinking is that if you’re okay to drive, you’re okay to breastfeed (and pump).
 Still, making the call on dumping your hard-pumped milk can be tough – Milkscreen can give you a more objective opinion on whether your milk if safe for your baby.

 Before your nipples have “toughened up,” lanolin can help.
-You can also try olive oil.
+You can also try olive or coconut oil.